top of page

 Argo Crew

 Honour the Greeks and the descendants of the ancient Gauls by getting ready for the upcoming 2024 Paris Olympics!
-At the Hellenic Museum we have a wide collection of Olympic torches from 1936 to 2016, and this month we'll take a special look at Australia's own torch from the 2000 Olympics, on display in our Flame of Olympia exhibition.
+At the Hellenic Museum we have a wide collection of Olympic torches from 1936 to 2016, and this month we'll take a special look at Australia's own torch from the 2000 Olympics, previously on display in our Flame of Olympia exhibition.

 Every Olympics, a new torch is designed to reflect the characteristics of the host city.
 For the Sydney Olympics, three images central to Australian culture are reflected in the torch's shape and colour: the curve of a boomerang, the sails of the Sydney Opera House, and the blue of the Pacific Ocean.